 Usually if I have to spend more than $2000 to activate the bonus or the bonus is under $300 cash value (airline points or a check), I don't bother.
 Some AMEX Business cards have $10,000 minimum spending in 3 months to activate the bonus!
 Too much commitment to spending for too little gained.

-My most recent “churn” was two American Express offers:
+My most recent credit cards were two American Express offers.